space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 Viral volatility should reroll every time the virus mutates.
 It should be possible for there to be a novel virus that only affects one or three crewmembers before it changes to a different virus based on the original.

 ## Combating Viruses
 Cleanliness will go a long way to preventing viruses from getting out of hand.
 Medical tools, such as syringes will have a high chance to pick up viruses and transfer them between patients if the syringes are not sterilized properly.
-This can be done via a sterilization machine which would need to be added inside of medical for rapid sterelization of tools, alternatively you can use liquid soaps or space cleaners to attempt to clean syringes and other objects, but with a much reduced speed.
+This can be done via a sterilization machine which would need to be added inside of medical for rapid sterelization of tools (reccomend to have science make this), alternatively you can use liquid soaps or space cleaners to attempt to clean syringes and other objects, but with a much reduced speed.

 Solid soaps can be used to treat items using the same clean evidence system that is uses to wipe DNA from objects.
 Solid soaps will not collect viruses unless otherwise specified by certain virus characteristics.

-Janitorial will have the primary responsibility of removing messes as soon as practical, but their Janitorial trolleys will be a major vector for disease transmission and mutation.
+Janitorial will have the primary responsibility of removing messes as soon as practical, but their Janitorial trolleys will be a major vector for disease transmission and mutation, especially airborne diseases.
 The janitor should ideally try to sterilize their trolley with space cleaner at regular intervals.

 Medical and janitorial clothing items such as nitrile gloves, rubber gloves and other appropriate PPE items should allow doctors to safely move potentially infected items and handle patients without getting themselves infected, and without spreading the contagion via touch.
 These PPE items should either be cleaned or destroyed as they will lose their effectiveness after X number of items handled or contacts made (nothing too crazy, 150+ things should be fine).
 Once the PPE is considered to be worn out it will begin to infect the wearer with increased probability over time and have the potential to transfer any eligible viruses to other objects and players through normal contact infection.